thedejaware/ReadingIsGood/README.md

 # ReadingIsGood
 ReadingIsGood - Online Books Retail

-This is an ASP.NET Core Web API Project including principles of Clean Architecture and Domain Driven Design concepts
+This is an ASP.NET Core Web API Project including principles of Clean Architecture and how Domain Driven Design concepts dovetail into Clean Architecture

 #### Technologies
 - ASP.NET Core 5